mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 Drivers MUST NOT add a public option to directly set the ``encryptedFields`` option in the ``CreateCollection`` helper.

 A call to a driver helper ``Collection.Drop()`` must check if the collection namespace (``<databaseName>.<collectionName>``) is in ``AutoEncryptionOpts.EncryptedFieldConfigMap``.
-If it is, then do the following:
+If it is, then do the following operations.
+If any of the following operations error, the remaining operations are not attempted:

 - Drop the collection ``collectionName``.
 - Drop the collection with name ``EncryptedFieldConfig["escCollection"]``.